“How do you come up with so much content every week?” is a question I’m regularly asked.

 Let’s get into the various steps to writing your social media content; follow these 6 simple tips to enable you to plan ahead for the New Year;

-Identify your call-to-action.
 This is an absolute must.
-Think about your marketing drive - what are you trying to achieve from social media?
-Here's some examples;
+Think about your marketing drive – what are you trying to achieve from social media?

 Once you know your marketing drive, you will want to include specific call-to-actions in your social media content.
 Let your audience know what you want them to do in a clear and concise way.
 Each month your call-to-action may vary, but that’s normal…

-Well there you have it, your social media plan for 2020.
+Well there you have it, your social media plan for the year.
 I hope you found this helpful.

 If you’d like to see more tips on ways to grow your business, tips on ways to prevent more admin or the best business apps to use, please follow me over on Facebook.